bakrianoo/aravec/README.md

 ## AraVec
+Advancements in neural networks have led to developments in fields like computer vision, speech recognition and natural language processing (NLP).
+One of the most influential recent developments in NLP is the use of word embeddings, where words are represented as vectors in a continuous space, capturing many syntactic and semantic relations among them.

-AraVec is a pre-trained distributed word representation (word embedding) open source project which comes to enhance the Arabic NLP research community with free to use and powerful word embeddings models built with one of the most popular word embedding techniques, Word2Vec.
+AraVec is a pre-trained distributed word representation (word embedding) open source project which aims to provide the Arabic NLP research community with free to use and powerful word embedding models.
+The first version of AraVec provides six different word embedding models built on top of three different Arabic content domains; Tweets, World Wide Web pages and Wikipedia Arabic articles.
+The total number of tokens used to build the models amounts to more than 3,300,000,000.
+This paper describes the resources used for building the models, the employed data cleaning techniques, the carried out preprocessing step, as well as the details of the employed word embedding creation techniques.

 AraVec comes in its first version with six different word embeddings models built on top of three different Arabic content domains;
 1. Twitter tweets
 2. World Wide Web pages
 3. Wikipedia Arabic articles

-By total tokens of more than 3,300,000,000.
+By total tokens of more than 3,300,000,000 tokens.

 ## Citation
-`CITATION GOES HERE`
+`Abu Bakr Soliman, Kareem Eisa, and Samhaa R. El-Beltagy, “AraVec: A set of Arabic Word Embedding Models for use in Arabic NLP”, in proceedings of the 3rd International Conference on Arabic Computational Linguistics (ACLing 2017), Dubai, UAE, 2017.`

 ## Download
 Model        	  | Docs No.             | Tokens No.    | Dimension	| Technique 	| Download |